-- The remote portal cannot be inside a control field unless the origin portal is an anchor of that field.
+- The origin portal is an anchor of the field.

 Creating a Link

 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
 After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
 Select the desired remote portal to select it and see information about that portal.
 Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.